harshitkaushik444555/harshit-aws-cloud-repository/AWS-Projects/Kubernetes-End-To-End-Project-On-EKS.md

 --name alb-sample-app \
 --namespace game-2048
 ```
-8. You can check fargate profile in compute tab of aws eks.
+You can check fargate profile in compute tab of aws eks.

-9. Now Deploy the deployment, service and Ingress of the application using following command.
+Step 8.
+Now Deploy the deployment, service and Ingress of the application using following command.
 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-load-balancer-controller/v2.5.4/docs/examples/2048/2048_full.yaml
 ```